 CGU also offers classroom style training on injury management.
-More information is available in our OHS and risk management training section.
+More information is available in our Tools and Resources section.

-- is based on the treating doctor’s recommendations and co-ordinated with the Injury management plan
+- is based on the treating doctor’s recommendations and approval

-If the doctor thinks the employee is fit to work, but not in their normal job, you must consider suitable duties to help them return to work such as:
+If the doctor thinks the employee is fit to work, but not in their normal job, you must consider suitable duties such as:

-- parts of the job the employee was doing before their injury
+- parts of the job the employee was doing before the injury

 - the same job, but on reduced hours

 - duties at a different site